AnnoyedDev/GLHS-Dynamic-Grain/README.md

 This is a dynamic and subtle colored grain, the color is based from the video where the grain will be added.

-This is primarly made for MPV.
+This is primarly made for MPV (because i use it in MPV and PLEX).

 # Installation
 **Put it in `shaders` folder in MPV**